zhangpenglin/You-Dont-Know-JS/up & going/ch3.md

-# You Don't Know JS: Up & Going
+# 你不知道的JavaScript: Up & Going
-# Chapter 3: Into YDKJS
+# 第三章: 走进YDKJS

 What is this series all about?
 Put simply, it's about taking seriously the task of learning *all parts of JavaScript*, not just some subset of the language that someone called "the good parts," and not just whatever minimal amount you need to get your job done at work.